-She was reported to be ‘mentally difficult’; a description that could apply to me in various times of my own life.
-But was she already mentally difficult or did this state of mind develop because they wouldn’t return her children?
+She was reported to be ‘deficient’ and ‘mentally difficult’; a description that could apply to me at various times of my own life.
+But when did this apparent state of mind develop?
+Did it already exist or was it a control mechanism?
+Was it because they wouldn’t return her children?

-In Australia in 1924, my great-grandmother was in trouble because she was mentally difficult, a woman, pregnant, caring for many children, homeless and penniless.
+In Australia in 1924, my great-grandmother was in trouble because she was mentally difficult, deficient, a woman, pregnant, caring for many children, homeless and penniless.
 Add to that an abusive, alcoholic husband and there was no help for her.
-But the children wouldn’t be destitute.
+But at least there was the State; the children wouldn’t be destitute.

 The Neglected Children’s Act 1915 (and subsequent amendments) meant the Victorian Government was on the job.
 Or at least, our civilisation recognised the need for a central body to oversee the care of ‘neglected’ children.
 In theory this is fantastic.
 In practice it was an arduous task; to oversee the vast number of neglected children.
 Any help that alleviated that burden was considered a blessing.

-Frankly if I wasn’t already mentally difficult, I soon would be if my children were kept from me.
+Frankly if I wasn’t already mentally difficult, I might soon be if my children were kept from me.

 However, what if ‘mentally difficult’ means more than struck by grief or post-natal depression?
-These two conditions can change, I know from first hand experience, but what if ‘mentally difficult’ was a permanent condition?
 Today Ethel would’ve had swathes of options, support and help, and from people she didn’t even know.
 But in 1924, she was abandoned too.

-The ‘mentally difficult’ phrase has caused me to rethink the first section of my book, ‘Abandoned’.
-One whole chapter, at least, needs to change – heck the whole flavour of the book needs to change.
-The villainous abandonment of the children and subsequent lives they had may well lay at the feet of the ‘system’ and not the parents at all.
+The ‘mentally difficult’ phrase has caused me to rethink the first section of my short story, ‘Abandoned’.
+The villainous abandonment of the children and subsequent lives they had may well lay at the feet of the ‘system’ and not the parents.